 Ref vs Out in C#

-In this article, I am going to discuss Ref vs Out in C# with Examples.
-Please read our previous article where we discussed Volatile Keyword in C# with Examples.
+In this article, I am going to discuss Ref vs Out Keywords in C# with Examples.
+Please read our previous article where we discussed the Volatile Keyword in C# with Examples.
 There are two keywords in C# i.e. Ref and Out and most of the developers are getting confused about these two keywords.
-So, at the end of this article, you will understand what scenarios these keywords are useful in and how to use them in C# language with Examples.
+So, at the end of this article, you will understand in what scenarios these keywords are useful and how to use them in C# with Examples.

-In order to understand the fundamental of both ref and out keywords, please have a look at the following example.
+In order to understand the fundamental of both REF and OUT keywords in C#, please have a look at the following example.
 Here, you can see we have created one function called Math.
-This Math function takes two integer parameter and then this function add these two numbers and return the result.
-And from the Main method, we are invoking the Math function and then we are printing the result in the console.
+This Math function takes two integer parameters and then this function adds these two numbers and returns the result.
+And from the Main method, we are invoking the Math function and then we are printing the result in the console that is returned by the Math function.

 using System;